vEnhance/1802/src/minmax.typ

 #warning[
   As far as I know, in 18.02 it's not possible to give precise definitions for these words.
   So you have to play it by ear.
-  All the items below are rules of thumb that work fine for 18.02, but won't hold up in 18.100/18.900.
+  All the items below are rules of thumb that work okay for 18.02, but won't hold up in 18.100/18.900.
 ]